 Roots on a stone, notest many stems I think they will at least partially fuse together.

-I might try to wire some branches soon to make much nicer structure, updates about that
+Here`s the same plant, overview: Keep in mind that this plant will be cut down from near the stem.
+I might try to wire some branches soon to make much nicer structure, updates about that later

+Many stems growing on a stem.
 At the end of the season, this plant will be cut down and repotted into a bonsai pot.
+The idea is to make the stone very visible.
+Here's another example about fusing stems, with results:

 Two C. rhomboideum seedlings grown together, start to fuse.